deltadaedalus/vudu/README.md

 *vudu is currently in version 0.1.1, i.e. it has only just been released publicly.
 Some amount of bugginess, unfriendliness, or instability is possible, and is being worked on.
 If you have any issues or suggestions, I would greatly appreciate your feedback on the issues page!*

+*vudu currently supports Love2D 0.11.x, support for previous versions is on the way*

 ## Using vudu

 ### Setup